jhildenbiddle/mergician/README.md

 mergeDeep is a flexible, light-weight utility for deep (recursive) merging/cloning of JavaScript objects.

 What sets mergeDeep apart from similar utilities are the options provided for customizing the merge process.
-These options make it easy to filter properties, inspect and modify properties before/after merging, merge arrays, and remove duplicate array items.
-Property [accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) and [descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor) are also handled properly, ensuring that getter/setter functions and descriptor values are defined properly on the newly merged object.
+These options make it easy to filter properties, inspect and modify properties before/after merging, merge and sort arrays, and remove duplicate array items.
+Property [accessors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) and [descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor) are also handled properly, ensuring that getter/setter functions are retained and descriptor values are defined properly on the newly merged object.

 - [Demo](https://codesandbox.io/s/mergedeep-demo-jcfft4?file=/index.js) (CodeSandbox.io)